IAmHarshit0/OldCarPriceEstimator/README.md

 - `max_power`, `engine`, and `mileage` cleaned and converted to numerical formats
 - One-Hot Encoding applied to categorical features
 - Outliers detected using distribution plots and removed for key numeric columns
-- Final feature matrix was scaled for certain models

 ---